Updated • This post may contain affiliate links

 - Details: four bedrooms with two single beds in each, has porch, outdoor bathroom

-Camping At Cockscomb Basin
+Cockscomb Basin Camping

-Wildlife At Cockscomb Basin
+Cockscomb Basin Wildlife

 While spotting wildlife isn't guaranteed, you have the possibility of spotting these animals in the wild along with 300 species of birds.